Rasti.js Rasti.js

 <nav>

-${({ options, partial }) => options.routes.map(
+${({ props, partial }) => props.routes.map(

 ({ label, href }) => partial`<${Link} href="${href}">${label}</${Link}>`